 Vermont State House, Montpelier

 Join us for an evening commemorating the "Great War" as we hear music performed by the Vermont Philharmonic Chorus and the Bethany Baritones.

 If you would like to find out more, please contact Amanda Gustin at (802) 828-2180.

 Farmers' Night 2013: "1838: The Founding of the Vermont Historical Society Amid Tumultuous Change"

 Wednesday, February 20, 2013 at 7:30pm at the Vermont State House in Montpelier

-Join us for an evening of history, music, and poetry as we tell the story of the decade that led to the founding of the Vermont Historical Society.
-This year, we will celebrate our 175th anniversary by delving into the years that led up to its founding.
-Actors will give voice to the writings and music of Vermonters who lived that history, speaking passionately on politics, religion, and social change including temperance, abolition, and women’s suffrage.
+Nearly 150 guests joined us for an evening of history, music, and poetry as we told the story of the decade that led to the founding of the Vermont Historical Society.
+In 2013, we celebrated our 175th anniversary by delving into the years that led up to its founding.
+Actors gave voice to the writings and music of Vermonters who lived that history, speaking passionately on politics, religion, and social change including temperance, abolition, and women’s suffrage.

 Amid all this change and tumult, a group of Vermonters came together to found the Vermont Historical and Antiquarian Society in 1838.

 For the next 175 years, the Vermont Historical Society pursued its mission of documenting the remarkable history of the state.
 Its organization and methods have evolved over time, as history organizations have changed from antiquarian libraries and “cabinets of curiosities” to valued community centers and first-rate educational institutions.

 Visitors to Farmers’ Night on February 20 stepped back into time to experience the sweeping changes and excitement of the 1830s and celebrate the landmark founding of the Vermont Historical Society.